nisaacdz/yuxi/README.md

 _(This list is not exhaustive and should be expanded as specific error cases are identified during development.)_

+---

 ## Future Improvements

-- Add a `cursor` field to `type` event payloads, and resolution logic for common inconsistencies
+*   Add a `cursor` field to `type` event payloads, and resolution logic for common inconsistencies.
+*   Improve spectator logic by tracking their `ClientSchema` on the server side.
+*   Add events for managing a visible spectator list on the frontend if this feature is desired (e.g., `spectator:joined`, `spectator:left`, distinct from `member:` events).
+*   Add an `avatarUrl` or similar attribute to the `UserSchema` for richer user display.
+*   Define specific tournament capacity limits for participants and spectators.
+*   Add an analytics api and logic for feeding it on each `type` event for authenticated users to allow it to learn user weaknessess, strengths, etc.
+*   Add a `TypingAlgorithm` trait or enum that can be chosen during tournament creation and used for typing processing.
+---